IFRS 15 & ASC 606: New accounting standards for revenue with customers

 |Step 4: Allocate the Transfer Price to Performance Obligations||The Transfer Price is the amount agreed with the customer for the whole contract, i.e. the Revenue Accounting Contract.|

-A series of articles will describe cases explaining these new concepts, along explanatory examples.
+A series of articles describes cases explaining concepts along explanatory examples.
 Please start reading here for an introduction to the parties involved.
-Follow this link for a preview of upcoming enhancements.

 - Case: Standalone selling price and contract